-Get outside, take some pictures, and share with us your best spring scenery photo.
+Get outside and share with us your best spring scenery photo.
 Enter our contest by uploading your favorite photo to our Facebook page.
 We’ll compile all entries into an album and fans will then vote on their favorite.
 The image with the most likes at the end of the voting period will receive a $25 Mills Fleet Farm gift card!

 To enter our contest:

 Let’s celebrate Earth Day on April 22 by planting trees all over central Wisconsin!

 In the spirit of Earth Day and our commitment to being good stewards of the land, we’d like to give you a free seedling to plant on your property.
 We’ll be handing out the seedlings to anyone who stops at our main office in Antigo on April 19 or 20.